 Pollo D’Oro, a Peruvian gem located in the heart of Downtown Brooklyn, is open from breakfast to dinner serving up the city’s best ceviche, rotisserie chicken, and signature pisco sour cocktails.
 Pollo D’Oro’s dining space is casual, yet contemporary with soft lighting, shiny white tabletops, and a full bar service against an icy blue backdrop, inviting in an eclectic crowd from business workers on their lunch break to groups of families and friends looking for a quick dinner.
 Hot tamales, made with steamed corn masa in husk with onion and olives and a choice of meat or cheese, Aji de Gallina (shredded chicken breast in creamy walnut and Aji sauce with a side of boiled eggs and rice), and Lomo Saltado composed of marinated strips of steak sauteed with onions and tomatoes are only a few of the many tasty South American dishes served here.

-The Brooklyn Heights Promenade captivates the City’s most breathtaking views along a 1,826-foot long platform and walkway stretching across Interstate 278.
-Capturing a quintessential view of the city skyline, picturesque sunrises and sunsets, the Brooklyn Bridge, and East River, the Promenade is lined with majestic town houses and mansions which complete the romantic feel of the location.
+The Brooklyn Heights Promenade captivates the City’s most breathtaking views along a 1,826-foot-long platform and walkway stretching across Interstate 278.
+Capturing a quintessential view of the city skyline, picturesque sunrises and sunsets, the Brooklyn Bridge, and the East River, the Promenade is lined with majestic townhouses and mansions which complete the romantic feel of the location.
 The walkway is a magnet for photographers and artists who appreciate a scenic spot, along with joggers, couples spending quality time with one another, and skateboarders looking for a getaway from Brooklyn’s residential blocks and commercial districts.
-The northern end of the strip allows visitors to walk off the path towards the foot of the Brooklyn Bridge, whereas the south end allows a stroll through the cobblestone streets of the Brooklyn Heights neighborhood where you can stop for a quick bite to eat at one of the many cozy eateries.
+The northern end of the strip allows visitors to walk off the path toward the foot of the Brooklyn Bridge, whereas the south end allows a stroll through the cobblestone streets of the Brooklyn Heights neighborhood where you can stop for a quick bite to eat at one of the many cozy eateries.